Buttermilk Biscuits and Sausage Gravy

-If there is one person who knows how to do Southern right, it’s my Alabama-native friend Steve-Anna Stephens.
-Please welcome her as she walks us through how to make wonderfully indulgent buttermilk biscuits with sausage gravy. ~Elise
+Here is a favorite recipe for buttermilk biscuits with sausage gravy, from my Alabama-native friend Steve-Anna Stephens, and if anyone knows how to do Southern right, it’s Steve-Anna.
+Please welcome her as she shows us how to make her wonderfully indulgent biscuits and gravy. ~Elise

 As for the biscuits, there are countless recipes that have been handed down over the years in Southern families.
 Many swear that White Lily Self-Rising Flour is essential to making light fluffy biscuits.
 However, in my experience you can make perfectly respectable biscuits even if you can’t get your hands on that Southern staple.
 You can also mix up the ratio of butter and shortening, or just use one or the other, or lard, if you prefer.